EvanHuang7/ai-tools/README.md

   - Click **Save** button
   - Start GCP VM again

-4. Authentication for running app in local machine
+👉 Authentication for running app in local machine

-- Download a service account key for local use
+- Download a service account key directly for local use **IF** you already finished the **Authentication for running app in GKE Cluster** step

 ```
 task general:download-gsa-key-locally